ryanyae/Music-Player/README.md

-# Airport Project
+# Music Player Project
-## Track people throughout the airport
+## Being able to play music

 ### **TASK 2**

-My project will be of an airport tracking application, **tracking passengers** throughout the entire airport.
-It will simulate many scenarios how passengers can interact with different checkpoints throughout the entire airport, checking in with their flights, if they've gone through security yet, etc. People that will use this will be airports such as the **YVR**, **YYC**, etc.
-This project is of interest as it will give experience in trying to create large scaled projects and the fact that this system will be able to manage a bigger scale of data.
+My project will be of a **music playing application**.
+Range of people will be able to use my application ranging music enthusiasts to those periodic listeners.
+In a perfect world this would be the place where you favourite artists will be able to release their new albums, singles, etc. But this application is not so much about the artists, but for the user and their overall experience.
+This project interests me because I have a big passion for **software engineering** and just the realm of coding in general.
+I have done other personal projects, for now, only consists of fully functional websites hand typed by me :).
+I am hoping with this project that I am able to expand my grasp on software engineering and make something other than a website.

 ### **TASK 3**
-* As a user I want to be able to check passengers in at the front desk, or at any checkpoint.
+* As a user I want to be able to add songs to my playlist.
-* As a user I want to abe to see which checkpoints people have been through which ever gate.
+* As a user I want to be able to make new playlists.
-* As a user I want to be able to put some passengers to a priority seating list
+* As a user I want to be able to pause my music whenever I want.
-* As a user I want to be able to book new passengers on the airplane
+* As a user I want to be able to skip songs.